Strong broadband intensity noise squeezing from near-infrared to terahertz frequencies in semiconductor lasers with nonlinear dissipation: Theory

-When combined, the intensity dependent resonance frequency and frequency dependent dissipation give the cavity mode an effective \emph{intensity dependent dissipation}.
-The one critical assumption for this description is that the temporal response of the frequency dependent mirror is fast compared to the round trip time of the cavity.
-This corresponds to an adiabatic limit in which the loss rate is able to near-instantaneously follow shifts in the cavity frequency caused by the Kerr nonlinearity.
-When these assumptions are fulfilled, the cavity field is subject to an effective intensity dependent damping rate $\kappa(n)$.
-Sharply frequency dependent reflectivity profiles enable the dissipation rate $\kappa(n)$ to take on forms which are highly nonperturbative in $n$, making this type of nonlinear dissipation fundamentally different than the types of nonlinear dissipation realized by multi-photon absorption.
-The fact that loss can vary sharply with photon number is fundamental to enabling the strong laser noise condensation we describe below.
+Additionally, in the laser cavity of Fig. \ref{fig:fock_schema}a, one of the end facets is a broadband reflector, while the other is a sharply dispersive element, such as a Fano resonance structure or a Bragg reflector, which equips the cavity with sharply frequency-dependent dissipation through its reflection coefficient $R(\omega)$.
+When combined, the intensity-dependent resonance frequency and frequency-dependent dissipation give the cavity mode an effective \emph{intensity-dependent dissipation}, which can promote the formation of quantum states \cite{A:V1,A:V2}.
+The one critical assumption for this description is that the temporal response of the dispersive mirror is fast compared to the round trip time of the cavity.
+This corresponds to an adiabatic limit where the dispersive resonance, which sets the cavity transmission $T(\omega)$, is able to near-instantaneously follow shifts in the cavity frequency caused by the nonlinearities.
+When these assumptions are fulfilled, the cavity field is subject to an effective intensity-dependent damping rate